kyleu/projectforge/doc/faq.md

 - `upgrade`: Provides in-place version upgrades using Github Releases
 - `websocket`: Provides an API for hosting WebSocket connections

+## What is provided in the TypeScript application?

+## How do I use custom modules?

+## How do I manage more than one Project Forge project at once?

+## How are static assets served?

 ## How do I work with SVG icons?